Television in Spain

 Torrespaña, located in Madrid, is the central and main transmission node of the terrestrial television and radio networks in the country.

 Television in Spain was introduced in 1956, when the national state-owned public service television broadcaster Televisión Española (TVE) started regular analog free-to-air terrestrial black and white broadcasts.
 Colour transmissions started in 1972 after two years of test transmissions, with all programming transmitted in color in 1977, and colour commercials starting in 1978.
 TVE held a monopoly on television broadcasting until regional public channels were launched during the 1980s and commercial television started nationwide in 1990.
 Digital terrestrial television was launched on 30 November 2005 with analog service discontinued on 3 April 2010.
 Currently, television is one of the leading mass media of the country, and by 2008 was in 99.7% of households in Spain according to INE statistics.

 Until recently terrestrial television was considered an essential public service.
 Broadcasting is managed both directly by the State and indirectly, through controlled concessions to private companies.
 The Audiovisual Law of 2010 changed this by defining radio and television as commercial services that individuals pay for, fostering liberalization within some constraints.

 History

+Early broadcasts

+Although television in Spain did not commence regular broadcasts until the 1950s, certain transmissions had taken place a couple of decades earlier.
+In 1932, engineer Vicente Guiñau received several foreign television signals in Barcelona using a television set acquired in England.
+In 1934, the first telecommunications graduate in Spain, Joaquín Sánchez Cordovés, conducted several public broadcasts from the Sala Werner in Barcelona with equipment he had constructed himself.
+After the Spanish Civil War, during the 1948 Fira de Barcelona, Dutch company Philips simultaneously retransmitted the signal received from a nearby studio where various performers and singers were appearing.
+That same year, using the same technology, a bullfight was broadcast from the Vista Alegre bullring in Madrid.